nanoman689/interview_questions/README.md

 A method is a piece of code that is called by a name that is associated with an object.
 In most respects it is identical to a function except for two key differences:

--A method is implicitly passed the object on which it was called.
+- A method is implicitly passed the object on which it was called.
--A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).
+- A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).

 Or simply
 A method is on an object.